 - Widget locations fixed

 - Have to change themes to get new layout designs

 - Builder plugins work within the constraints of the theme

 - Requires heavy coding for layout customizations

 - Some free themes include ads or other undesired code

-There are lots of theme building themes and plugins available.
+There are lots of theme building themes and plugins available, such as our very of Divi Theme and its WordPress Theme Builder.
 Most are similar and work with drag and drop elements to create custom pages and post layouts.
 Every element, including the page itself, sections, rows, columns, and the modules, can be styled individually.
 Those styles can be exported and imported.